dgr/meander/doc/understanding.md

     If the *input* matches the *pattern* then Meander evaluates the corresponding *expression* and returns the result.
     Depending on the matching macro that is being used, this may happen multiple times.
   * *pattern* --
-    The *pattern* is composed of literal data and Meander's matching operators (described in more detail in [Operator Overview](./operator-overview.md)).
+    The *pattern* is composed of literal data and Meander's matching operators (described in more detail in [Pattern Matching](./patterns.md)).
   * *expression* --
     If the *input* matches the *pattern* then Meander evaluates the corresponding *expression* and returns the result.
     In the `match`, `search`, and `find` macros, the *expression* is arbitrary Clojure code that is evaluated normally.